kolbasky/LinkRouter/README.md

 - turn links like `https://store.steampowered.com/....` into `steam://openurl/https://store.steampowered.com/....` and open them in Steam.
 - opens links like `ssh://.*.company1.com` in openssh using key id_rsa_work
 - opens all other links like `ssh://.*` in openssh using key id_rsa_personal
-- opens links like `mailto:.*@company1.com` by opening "New email" window in outlook with `work` profile and prefilled recipient field.
+- opens links like `mailto:.*@company1.com` by opening "New email" window in outlook with prefilled recipient field.
-- opens all other links like `mailto:.*` by opening "New email" window in outlook with `personal` profile and prefilled recipient field.
+- opens all other links like `mailto:.*` in gmail in chrome.
 - links that don't match any rule will be opened in chrome browser.
 - do not write any logs

+Tip: you can specify `explorer.exe` in program and pass link to it, if you want Windows to handle that link. i.e. passing steam:// link to explorer will open Steam, since Steam is registered in Windows as the default handler for that protocol.

 > [!Note]
-> While LinkRouter works just fine without running as administrator, if a program from config is being run as admin, LinkRouter can't launch such program unless also launched with admin privileges.
-Go to linkrouter.exe properties - Compatibility and check "Run this programm as an administrator"
+> While LinkRouter works just fine without running as an administrator, if a program from config is being run as admin, LinkRouter can't launch such program unless also launched with admin privileges.
+In this case go to `linkrouter.exe` `Properties` - `Compatibility` and check `Run this programm as an administrator`.

-Check more example rules in [linkrouter.json.example](https://github.com/kolbasky/LinkRouter/blob/main/linkrouter.json.example) in root of this repo.
+Check more example rules in [linkrouter.json.example](linkrouter.json.example) in root of this repo.
 Maybe the app you need is already there.

 > [!Note]
 > Figuring out the correct command-line arguments/switches for third-party programs is **entirely the user’s responsibility**.
 LinkRouter only launches whatever you tell it to launch.